Tudor Watch History: A Complete Guide

 In 1932, Tudor released its first watches.
 The first watches were made exclusively for the Australian market.

 The first Tudor watches bear a simple TUDOR signature on the dial, with the horizontal bar of the T lengthened above the other letters.
 This is the first Tudor logo, and since then, the logo has changed quite a bit, but more on that later.

 On some rare Tudor pieces from this time, the name Rolex also appears.
 The reason for this is that Rolex has already established itself quite well on the market, and therefore, Tudor could leverage the Rolex name to gain trust and leverage.

-The first TUDOR-signed watches included models for both men and women, and they were designed the way most watches were looked at this time.
+The first TUDOR-signed watches included models for both men and women, and they were designed the way most watches were looked at at this time.
 This means small dress watches.
-In Tudor’s case, mainly rectangular, barrel-shaped or with beveled sides.
+In Tudor’s case, mainly rectangular, barrel-shaped, or with beveled sides.
 When Tudor delivered watches to the Australian market, they were delivered exclusively to the Willis company, which was entrusted with distributing them to the best jewelry shops in the country.

 ”The aim of the Tudor brand was to offer a more affordable watch that would preserve the Rolex reputation for quality”

 In 1936, Tudor brought back the brand ”The Tudor”.
 When Tudor was originally registered, it was registered as ”The Tudor”, but changed to ”Tudor” when Wilsdorf took it over.
 But on 15 October 1936, the brand was transferred from the house of “Veuve de Philippe Hüther” transferred the brand “The Tudor” to Hans Wilsdorf.
 During the same time period, the iconic Tudor rose logo that is now loved and recognized by collectors and enthusiasts started appearing on the dials.